lakshmipathyarjun6/kinematic-motion-retargeting/src/contactRaytraceContext/README.md

 6. Scan a few frames in the result to check for quality

-7. Export the hand contacts via the <TODO: contactexport> plugin
+7. Export the hand contacts via the <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactSequenceIO">contactSequenceIO</a> plugin

 Next step: <a href="https://github.com/lakshmipathyarjun6/kinematic-motion-retargeting/tree/main/src/contactTransferEditContext">contactTransferEditContext</a>